 The CAB meets monthly to discuss and plan initiatives related to the review of the station’s programming goals, the services provided by the station, and any significant policy decisions made by the station.
 We engage with the LSB and the staff to undertake community outreach activities that help define the cultural and educational needs of the community.
 This might involve holding a series of public meetings, conducting listener surveys, acting as a soundboard for WPFW’s Programming Director, or assisting with outreach activities in the community.
 CAB meetings are held the third Monday of the month atThe public is encouraged to attend.

 CAB members serve one two-year term, with the option to renew for one additional term.
 Members of the CAB must be actively engaged in CAB initiatives.
 This includes attending monthly meetings, sitting on at least two committees, productively contributing to discussions and planning sessions, and taking ownership of assignments as needed.

-The next CAB meeting will be held Monday, July 21, 2014 at 6:30 pm at the Southwest Library located at 900 Wesley Place SW, Washington, DC 20024.
+The next CAB meeting will be held Monday, October 20, 2014 at 6:30 pm at the Northeast Library located at 330 7th St. NE, Washington, DC 20002.
 All CAB meetings are open to the public.

 Aminyah Muhammad-M'Backe (Vice-Chair)